-We have audited the accompanying financial statements of the governmental activities and each major fund of Excelsior Academies, Inc. D/B/A Excelsior Language Academy of Hialeah (the "Charter School"), which is a component unit of the Miami-Dade County District School Board, Miami, Florida, as of, and for the year ended June 30, 2015, which collectively comprises the Charter School's basic financial statements as listed in the table of contents for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Arts Academy of Excellence, Inc. (the "Charter School"), which is a component unit of the Miami-Dade County District School Board, Miami, Florida, as of, and for the Year Ended June 30, 2019, which collectively comprises the Charter School's basic financial statements as listed in the table of contents for the Year then ended, and the related notes to the financial statements.